 Audiologists carry out a range of tests on adults and children to determine the presence, nature and extent of hearing loss and balance disorders, enabling accurate clinical diagnosis in a range of hearing related conditions.

-We provide hearing assessments for people referred by their GP or ear, nose and throat (ENT) doctors at Barnet Hospital, Chase Farm Hospital, Edgware Community Hospital and the Royal Free Hospital.
+We provide hearing assessments for people referred by their GP or ear, nose and throat (ENT) doctors at Barnet Hospital, Chase Farm Hospital and the Royal Free Hospital.
 For those patients who choose to go ahead with a hearing aid, we arrange comprehensive hearing aid fittings with a range of modern digital hearing aids fitted to exacting standards.

 A further role is the long-term management and rehabilitation of the hearing impaired and those with tinnitus many of whom require the support of hearing aids/communication equipment and counselling with respect to their hearing loss or tinnitus.